 Topics ranging from Walt Disney to opera, to PBS and NPR, kangaroos to Hollywood populate these pages.
 The burdens of coping with daily life were only hinted at and it is admirable that such optimism existed during those trying days.
 John Wm Garand

 JWG revisits childhood memories after spending Christmas 2010 in Hancock, New Hampshire.
-This volume includes a video of 83 year old mother Louise Garand showing the quilt she made when she was 11 years old.
+The eBook volume includes a video of 83 year old mother Louise Garand showing the quilt she made when she was 11 years old.

-The later half of 2010 brought us from Switzerland, home to Long Island, to New Hampshire and, finally, to Puerto Vallarta.
+The later half of 2010 brought us from Switzerland, home to Long Island, to New Hampshire and, finally, to Puerto Rico.
 Our adventures in foreign travels were just beginning.
 As always, we made sure our destinations were relatively gay friendly.
-This volume includes a video of an eccentric dance performed on a Swiss alp.
+The eBook volume includes a video of an eccentric dance performed on a Swiss alp.

 This eclectic collection written in 2010 jumps from location to location and covers all manner or topics such as an aborted puppet show (a sudden downpour); the Liberty Bell; nude gardening on Fire Island; and, the end of the summer drought in New Hampshire.
-An enclosed video has JWGrum “face dancing” on a tree stump in Geneva, Switzerland.
+An enclosed video has JWGrum “face dancing” on a tree stump in Geneva, Switzerland, is included with the eBook.

 An extended string of very short poems chronicles the days between the end of winter and the beginning of summer with the appearance of the first blooms, the nesting birds, and the chores attendant with gardening.
 Sprinkled throughout are the author's attempts to deal with an attic full of his family's history: old letters, memorabilia, a boyhood in New Hampshire.
 A trip to the Grand Canyon helps put this little garden patch in the proper perspective and time—always time—weighs heavily and makes its presence known.